Our lawyers are litigating a range of cases involving marriage equality and discrimination against same-sex couples.

 In June 2015, the Supreme Court ruled that the 14th Amendment requires states to issue marriage licenses to same-sex couples and to recognize the marriages of same-sex couples who were married in other states.

 We filed a brief to the Supreme Court in Obergefell v.
-Hodges, arguing that marriage equality and religious liberty are complementary values.
-Our brief explained that even after marriage equality, clergy members will not be required to perform any marriage ceremonies they oppose, and that marriage equality will enhance the religious liberty of clergy members who wish to perform marriage ceremonies for same-sex couples.
+Hodges, arguing that marriage equality and religious freedom are complementary values.
+Our brief explained that even after marriage equality, clergy members will not be required to perform any marriage ceremonies they oppose, and that marriage equality will enhance the religious freedom of clergy members who wish to perform marriage ceremonies for same-sex couples.

 Our brief to the Supreme Court (March 6, 2015)